ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 ### (WAIT): Quick Personal Side Experiment For Step 4

 I wanted to try out my own simple example to check my understanding of how field extractions work in Splunk.
-I made up a small log line (from a fake data source) with two users and their actions:
+I made up a small log line (from an imaginary data source) with two users and their actions:
 ```
 user=john action=login
 user=alice action=logout